 If you are wondering ‘how does PCOS lead to weight gain‘ you are not alone.
 For most women being heavier than you would like to be is not very desirable.
 Not only can it lead to quite a blow in their self esteem, but the CDC has also linked obesity to a multitude of serious diseases and health conditions such as high blood pressure, gallbladder disease, sleep apnea and breathing problems, mental illnesses and disorders, osteoarthritis, different types of cancer, etc. – all leading to a reduced quality of life (6).

-When it comes to this illness, however, PCOS causes weight gain through 2 main factors namely – insulin resistance and excessive production of male hormones.
+When it comes to this illness, however, PCOS causes weight gain through two main factors namely – insulin resistance and excessive production of male hormones.

-According to britanicca.com, an androgen is a group of hormones that primarily influence the growth and development of the male reproductive system.
+According to the definition from Britanicca, an androgen is a group of hormones that primarily influence the growth and development of the male reproductive system.
 The effect is the growth of pubic, facial and chest hair, voice deepening, bone growth, increase of muscle fibres in the male body, sperm production, maintenance of sexual interest and behaviour and more.

 According to a study published online in 2009, in the last 20 years (as of 2009), studies have continuously been able to link hyperandrogenism in women to insulin resistance and PCOS (4).